asiakostrzewa/ShazamDesignSystem/docs/Components.md

 #### Logo options <!-- omit in toc -->

 The Shazam logo is available in two colors: blue and gray.
-The blue version is dedicated to a light theme.
-The gray version should be used on dark theme.
+The blue version is intended for use with light themes.
+The gray version should be used on dark themes.

 | Light theme logo icons | Dark theme logo icons |
 | :-----------: | :-----------: |